 Organisations with high bar and/or gaming machine profits - an organisation which operates a licensed bar or has gaming machines must be able to demonstrate that these are not the primary or a significant attraction for the majority of members and that it is still primarily a sports organisation.
-Organisations generating more than £25,000 each year in combined bar and gaming machine takings would not normally qualify for relief.
-If bar income is less than bar expenditure then relief will generally not be given.
+Organisations where the bar prices are significantly below the market rate would not normally qualify for relief.